 In my experience it’s not enough to just know what to do, you need to know when to do it.
 I know couples hold hands, but I’ve found that I shouldn’t try to hold hands right after sneezing.
 There are some situations where using a star ground is appropriate, and some where it’s not.

 The perfect time to use a star ground is when you have a single PCB with a single ADC/DAC on it.
-In that kind of system, you can make your star point the grounding point for your converter.
+In that kind of system, you can make your star point the grounding point for your analog-to-digital converter.
 Then, connect your analog and digital ground planes on either side of the converter at that same point as well.
 This will help you greatly reduce noise in your mixed signal circuit and make grounding a breeze.

 Like I said earlier, once you get into more than one relationship, things get complicated.
 If you’re designing a multi-card system, or are using more than one converter, a star ground might not work for you.
 The problem is that you’ll have more than one star point, creating the potential for lots of ground loops.
 The whole idea of a star ground is that everything is connected at one point.
 If you can’t connect everything at one point, don’t even try.